slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Morality is the way that we would like the world to be, economics is the way that the world actually works.' -- Steven Levitt*

 > *'Politician is a profession that doesn't like risk.
-Decisions are made based on the lowest risk of offending anybody.'*
+Decisions are made on the lowest risk of offending anybody.'*

 <!--
 para reduzir a corrupção deve-se diminuir o nr de pessoas envolvidas em processos analógicos.